Georgetown, South Carolina: Pre-Revolution

 In 1526 a Spanish expedition under Lucas Vázquez de Ayllón founded a colony on Waccamaw Neck called San Miguel de Guadalupe.
 The settlers included enslaved Africans, and was the first European settlement in North America with African slaves.
 The colony failed for multiple reasons, including a fever epidemic and a revolt of the slaves.
 The Africans escaped and joined members of the indigenous Cofitachequi chiefdom in the area, people of the late Mississippian culture.

-Having failed as farmers, the surviving Spanish built a ship from local cypress and oak trees.

 The next settlement in the area was made by English colonists.
 After settling Charles Town in 1670, the English established trade with regional Indian tribes.
 Trading posts in outlying areas quickly developed as settlements.

 By 1721 the colonial government granted the English residents' petition to found a new parish, Prince George, Winyah, on the Black River.
 In 1734, Prince George, Winyah was divided; and the newly created Prince Frederick Parish congregation occupied the church at Black River.
 Prince George Parish, Winyah encompassed the new town of Georgetown that was developing on the Sampit River.

 In 1729, Elisha Screven laid the plan for Georgetown and developed the city in a four-by-eight block grid.
 The original grid city is listed as a historic district on the National Register of Historic Places.
 It bears the original street names, lot numbers, and has many original homes.

 Soon after Georgetown was established, the Indian trade declined.
 Many traders made longer trips to the interior of the upper rivers, for instance to Cherokee Country.
 In the Lowcountry, plantation owners developed large plantations and cultivated indigo as the cash commodity crop, with rice as a secondary crop.
 Both were labor-intensive and dependent on enslaved Africans and African Americans, the former imported from Africa in the Atlantic slave trade.
 Agricultural profits were so great between 1735 and 1775 that in 1757 the Winyah Indigo Society, whose members paid dues in indigo, opened and maintained the first public school for white children between Charles Town and Wilmington.
 By the early 19th century, rice replaced indigo as the chief commodity crop.
 It became a staple of regional diets as well, becoming characteristic in the area.

 In the American Revolution, the Georgetown planter, Thomas Lynch Jr., signed the Declaration of Independence.
 During the final years of the conflict, Georgetown was the important port for supplying General Nathanael Greene's army.
 Francis Marion (the "Swamp Fox") led many guerrilla actions in the vicinity.